Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - Vulkan
   - Vulkan-wsi-layer has been added.
 It implements Vulkan window system integration extensions.
 - OpenCL
-  - Common OpenCL Packages have been added.
+  - Common OpenCL packages have been added.
     - OpenCL-Headers have been added.
 It contains C language headers for the OpenCL API.
     - OpenCL-ICD-Loader has been added.
 It allows developers to build application against an Installable Client Driver loader.
 - TTS Framework